digitalgust/miniJVM/README.md

 ## How to develop iOS/Android app in java:
    Write java code once , running on all of iOS / Android / MacOSX / Win / Linux platforms.
-   * Can develop app by Eclipse, Netbeans or Intelli Idea , or any IDE .
+   * Develop app by Eclipse, Netbeans or Intelli Idea , or any IDE .
    * Build maven projects /minijvm/java and /mobile/java/glfm_gui, it world copy generated jar to  **/mobile/assets/resfiles/minijvm_rt.jar** and **/mobile/assets/resfiles/glfm_gui.jar**
    * Open maven project ExApp in IDE ,or create new project same as ExApp
    * Write your code like example **/mobile/java/ExApp/src/main/java/test/MyApp.java**